 Living with inflammatory bowel diseases like Chron’s disease and ulcerative colitis or other digestive disorders like irritable bowel syndrome (IBS) and Celiac disease is not an easy feat.
 It is painful, inconvenient, uncomfortable, even embarrassing for some.
 That is why a wide range of therapies have been suggested to help in symptom management – medications, bulking agents and laxatives, lifestyle changes, and diet.
 When you look up IBS Diet or Chron’s Diet, you will see lots of dos and don’ts and a long list of foods to avoid.
 One of the many diet options gaining popularity and expert support is the low FODMAP Diet.

-FODMAPs are found in a wide variety of foods we eat on a daily basis.
+FODMAPs are found in a wide variety of foods we eat daily.
 They are either natural components or food additives to enhance the food’s flavor, appearance, or feel.

-FODMAP stands for Fermentable, Oligosaccharides, Disaccharides, Monosaccharides and Polyols.
-This was a term coined by a group of Australian researchers from Monash University and eventually supported by experts all over the world.
+FODMAP stands for Fermentable, Oligosaccharides, Disaccharides, Monosaccharides, and Polyols.
+This was a term coined by a group of Australian researchers from Monash University and eventually supported by experts worldwide.
 The publication of this new concept called the FODMAP Diet in Alimentary Pharmacology and Therapeutics in 2005 led to its international popularity.
-Although it is not synonymous to IBS diet or Chron’s diet, the low FODMAP diet has become a front-line therapy for patients with these conditions.
+Although it is not synonymous with the IBS diet or Chron’s diet, the low FODMAP diet has become a front-line therapy for patients with these conditions.

 FODMAP Foods Explained

-This category combines two common oligosaccharides that are implicated in numerous IBS symptoms, fructans and galacto-oligosaccharides (GOS).
+This category combines two common oligosaccharides implicated in numerous IBS symptoms, fructans and galactooligosaccharides (GOS).
 These oligosaccharides have the same activity upon ingestion; they always pass through the gut and escape digestion.
-It may be beneficial in the sense that they can act as prebiotics, encouraging the growth of good bacteria.
-However, since they are also both poorly absorbed by the body, they trigger digestive symptoms especially among those with pre-existing conditions.
+It may be beneficial because they can act as prebiotics, encouraging the growth of good bacteria.
+However, since they are also both poorly absorbed by the body, they trigger digestive symptoms, especially among those with pre-existing conditions.

-Fructans are chains of fructose sugars that are bound together with glucose at the end.
+Fructans are chains of fructose sugars bound together with glucose at the end.
 To be absorbed by the body, this chain needs to be broken down into monosaccharides, or simple sugar.
 However, we don’t produce the enzymes needed to break down the bonds in fructans.
-If taken excessively or in patients with pre-existing GI conditions, it may trigger abdominal pain, gas and bloating, as well as altered motility.
+If taken excessively or in patients with pre-existing GI conditions, it may trigger abdominal pain, gas, bloating, and altered motility.

-Ggalacto-oligosaccharides (GOS), on the other hand, is a galactose sugar chain joined together with glucose at the end.
-Similar to the bonds of fructose, the human body does not produce the enzyme needed to break the bonds between galactose sugars.
+Galactooligosaccharides (GOS), on the other hand, are a galactose sugar chain joined together with glucose at the end.
+Similar to fructose bonds, the human body does not produce the enzyme needed to break the bonds between galactose sugars.

 Disaccharides are one of the four chemical groupings of carbohydrates.
-As for FODMAP, lactose is the main type of disaccharide and it only becomes a problem if the body dies not have sufficient amounts of lipase to break it down.
+As for FODMAP, lactose is the main type of disaccharide, and it only becomes a problem if the body does not have sufficient amounts of lipase to break it down.
 The chances of this happening is influenced by genetics, ethnicity, and other gut disorders.

 The carbohydrates that belong to this group are called sugar alcohols.
 Examples are sorbitol, mannitol, maltitol, and xylitol.
 They are present in fruits and vegetables but are also used in artificial sweeteners.
-What makes it troublesome for individuals with GI conditions is that the absorption of polyols across the intestinal barrier is so low and they are readily fermented in the gut.
+It is troublesome for individuals with GI conditions because the absorption of polyols across the intestinal barrier is so low and they are readily fermented in the gut.
 So they are not digested but instead remain to become fodder for bad bacteria, which worsens gut symptoms.

 Common Misconceptions about Low FODMAP Diet